Paragard IUD Lawsuit Update Settlement Amounts and Payouts

 What Is the Paragard IUD and How Is It Supposed to Work?

-Why Women Are Filing Lawsuits? — Key Allegations
+Why Women Are Filing Lawsuits: Key Allegations in Paragard IUD Lawsuit

 Many women are filing lawsuits after experiencing complications that they believe resulted from the Paragard IUD breaking during removal.
-The lawsuits claim that the device is defective and that manufacturers did not provide adequate warnings about the risks.
+Paragard IUD Lawsuits claim that the device is defective and that manufacturers did not provide adequate warnings about the risks.
 Plaintiffs argue that they were led to believe removal would be simple, routine, and low risk.
 Instead, many experienced pain, embedded fragments, additional surgeries, and long-term health concerns.
 These allegations form the basis of the growing Paragard litigation and focus on two main issues.

 Design Defect and Inflexible Plastic